mongodb/terraform-provider-mongodbatlas/website/docs/r/alert_configuration.html.markdown

 * `email_enabled` - Flag indicating if email notifications should be sent.
 Configurable for `ORG`, `GROUP`, and `USER` notifications types.
 * `flowdock_api_token` - The Flowdock personal API token.
 Required for the `FLOWDOCK` notifications type.
 If the token later becomes invalid, Atlas sends an email to the project owner and eventually removes the token.
 * `flow_name` - Flowdock flow name in lower-case letters.
 Required for the `FLOWDOCK` notifications type
 * `interval_min` - Number of minutes to wait between successive notifications for unacknowledged alerts that are not resolved.
-The minimum value is 5. **NOTE** `PAGER_DUTY`, `VICTOR_OPS`, and `OPS_GENIE` notifications doesn't return this value.
+The minimum value is 5. **NOTE** `PAGER_DUTY`, `VICTOR_OPS`, and `OPS_GENIE` notifications do not return this value.
 The notification interval must be configured and managed within each external service.
 * `mobile_number` - Mobile number to which alert notifications are sent.
 Required for the SMS notifications type.
 * `ops_genie_api_key` - Opsgenie API Key.
 Required for the `OPS_GENIE` notifications type.
 If the key later becomes invalid, Atlas sends an email to the project owner and eventually removes the token.
 * `ops_genie_region` - Region that indicates which API URL to use.
 Accepted regions are: `US` ,`EU`.
 The default Opsgenie region is US.